Data-Intelligence-Mastery/data_science_interview_questions/README.md

 ### Common Github Markdowns

 [Full markdowns](https://colab.research.google.com/notebooks/markdown_guide.ipynb#scrollTo=70pYkR9LiOV0)
 Add a link to a text is to enclose the text with [] followed by () with link in it.
-Example [text] (link) with no space between brackets.
+Example: [text] (link) with no space between brackets.